This content is associated with a legacy version of the Replicated product. For the current Replicated product documentation, see docs.replicated.com.

 curl -sSL -o install.sh https://get.replicated.com/kubernetes-init sudo bash ./install.sh ha

 When installing a highly available cluster, the script will prompt for a load balancer address.
 The load balancer can be preconfigured by passing in the

-The load balancer can be reconfigured later by rerunning the init script on one of the masters with the
+The load balancer can be reconfigured later by rerunning the init script on one of the primary nodes with the

 load-balancer-address=<host:port> flag.
 The script will prompt you to rerun the node join scripts on all other nodes.
 This is necessary to distribute the regenerated certificate files with the new load balancer address to the rest of the cluster.

-Once Replicated is installed on the first master, it is possible to add additional master nodes.
-On the Cluster page on the On-Prem Console an “Add Node” button will be visible with the option to generate a script to add an additional master or worker node.
-Additionally, the master node join script can be generated using the CLI command
+Once Replicated is installed on the first primary, it is possible to add additional primary nodes.
+On the Cluster page on the On-Prem Console an “Add Node” button will be visible with the option to generate a script to add an additional primary or secondary node.
+Additionally, the primary node join script can be generated using the CLI command

 - The application shell alias will only work on the node on which the Replicated pod is scheduled.

-- When two masters are joined simultaneously, Etcd can fail due to not enough started members.
+- When two primary nodes are joined simultaneously, Etcd can fail due to not enough started members.